Available with Spatial Analyst license.

 Other mosaic dataset properties also influence how the individual rasters are handled in the mosaicking process.
 These include Allowed Mosaic Methods, Default Sorting Order, and Default Mosaic Operator.
 Some properties, such as Default Resampling Method, will affect the pixel quality.

-In most cases, you will need to define one or more of the following geoprocessing environments to control the analysis:
+In most cases, you must define one or more of the following geoprocessing environments to control the analysis:

 - Cell Size

 Use this environment to control the resolution of the output raster.

 Use this environment to specify how the output raster cell size will be calculated when datasets are projected during analysis.

 Use this environment to control the area of the output raster.

 - Snap Raster